umbraco/UmbracoDocs/14/umbraco-cms/reference/security/two-factor-authentication.md

 ## Two-factor authentication for Members

 Since Umbraco does not control how the UI is for member login and profile edit.
-The UI for 2FA is shipped as part of the snippets for macros.
+The UI for 2FA is shipped as part of the Partial View snippets.
 These can be used as a starting point, before styling the page as you would like.

 ### Example implementation for Authenticator Apps for Members